 - Double D from Ed, Edd n Eddy.
 While he is aware of the crushes Marie and Sarah have on him, he remains clueless that he attracts so many girls, both in- and outside their universe.

 - On Miraculous Ladybug, both protagonists seem to attract a lot of admirers, in both their civilian and superhero identities.
-Marinette/Ladybug has Adrien, Theo (aka "Copycat"), Nathaniel, Luka, and Nino crushing on her at various points, while Adrien has Marinette, Chloe, and Lila.
-Adrien in particular can be shockingly Oblivious to Love.
+Marinette/Ladybug has Adrien, Theo (aka "Copycat"), Nathaniel, Luka, and Nino crushing on her at various points, while Adrien/Chat Noir has Marinette, Chloe, Kagami, Alya (as Chat, per Word of God), and Lila, as well as a small army of crazed fangirls due to his side job.
+Despite this, neither one seems to notice most of their admirers - Adrien, in particular, can be shockingly Oblivious to Love.

 - The Simpsons: Although he occasionally plays the role of a Kidanova, Bart Simpson is usually surprisingly clueless about the effect he seems to have on girls, some of which are quite a few years older than him.